 The preparation of financial statements in accordance with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingencies at the date of the financial statements and the revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
+Accounts requiring significant estimates include collectability of accounts receivable, recoverability and determination of useful lives of capital assets and valuation of investments.

-3 COVID-19 and the Canada emergency wage subsidy
+3 COVID-19 and the Canada Emergency Wage Subsidy